boderg/the-bread-shed/TESTING.md

 ## Responsiveness

-- I've tested my deployed project on multiple devices to check for responsiveness issues.
+- I've tested my deployment of The Bread Shed on multiple devices to check for responsiveness issues.
-- The devices tested on were presets within devtools in the chrome browser along with my own personal Samsung Galaxy S10+, 1080p standard monitor and 1440p ultrawide monitor.
+- The devices tested on were presets within devtools in the chrome browser along with my own personal Samsung Galaxy S10+, 1080p standard and 1440p ultrawide monitors.

 | Device | Screenshot | Screenshot | Notes |
 | --- | --- | --- | --- |